metrorailings/OwlBlog/content/posts/2022-circa-millions-week-15-predictions.md

 ***

 It's tempting to take the Bengals.
 On paper, Cincinnati is the far better team.
+Better quarterback, better pass rushers, an offensive line in better shape,  a more dynamic offense, arguably better coaching...

+But it does concern me that Cincinnati will be missing the services of their best pass rusher in Trey Hendrickson.
+A significant part of the reason why San Francisco was able to dominate Tampa last week was because Nick Bosa made timely plays to cut some Buccaneer drives short.
+That being said, San Francisco's style of offense probably played a greater role in the blower, as the way the 49ers operate offensive caters well to exploiting Tampa's weaknesses on defense.
+Cincinnati's strengths on the other hand caters more to the Bucs strengths on defense, as Tampa Bay seems better constructed defensively to handle traditional drop-back offenses.

+Am I overthinking this though?